mikeirvingweb/RDP-Choose-Which-Monitors/README.md

-# RDP Choose Which Monitors
+# RDP - Choose Which Monitors
 🖥️ _JavaScript_ tool to allow you to pick some, or all, of your screens to use for `RDP`.

 Public link: [Windows Remote Desktop - choose your monitors](https://mikeirvingweb.github.io/RDP-Choose-Which-Monitors/)

-Windows Remote Desktop - choose your monitors

 ## How to use